 CASH ADVANCES & CONTINUING PAY: The railroad is likely to pay cash advances and continue paying wages if it believes the employee is likely to secure a FELA settlement.

-If you need help or have any question about your job injury case, call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don't delay.
+If you need help or have any questions about your job injury case, call me at 866-558-9151 or submit your inquiry online.
+Please be advised that you may be facing important legal deadlines, so don’t delay.